-If you want to learn how to make homemade brown sugar and different types of molasses, you are in the right place!
+If you want to learn how to make brown sugar at home and learn about different types of molasses, you are in the right place!

 It depends on the person.
 I read a lot about molasses to understand the different types and made my choice.
 When you learn about molasses and its stages, you can easily choose which one to use.